 - Two 2-bedroom apartments for young women, 18 to 23 years of age in one home

 - Two 2-bedroom apartments for young men, 18 to 23 years of age in the second home

 A $2 Million Construction Project

-The campaign has been gifted $560,000 from early contributors, including a $190,000 commitment from the Rapid City Vision Fund, and has received preliminary approval from SD Housing Authority for another $450,000 in financial support.
+Building these two homes with four independent living apartments will cost just over $2 million dollars.
+The campaign has been gifted $560,000 from early contributors, including a $190,000 commitment from the Rapid City Vision Fund, and has received preliminary approval from SD Housing Authority for another $575,000 in financial support.
 Additional proposals for funding from various sources are also under consideration.
-With nearly $1 million raised for construction, Abbott House will need to raise $1 million.